AndromedaIsComingg/LEMP-Stack-Implementation/README.md

  <img width="430" alt="todo_list web display" src="https://github.com/AndromedaIsComingg/LEMP-Stack-Implementation/assets/140917780/587e5903-4dbb-44f7-a245-370116439843">

- This result indicates the our PHP environment is ready to connect and interact with MySQL server.
+ Hurray!!!
+This result indicates the our PHP environment is ready to connect and interact with MySQL server and our LEMP Stack has been successfully configured.

 ---------------------------------![Alt Text](https://cssbud.com/wp-content/uploads/2021/05/thanks-for-your-time.gif)---------------------------------------------